 How To Make Paneer At Home | Homemade Paneer Recipe

 - 1 gallon full fat / whole milk

 - piece of cheesecloth (muslin cloth or thin cotton cloth)

 - large mixing bowl

-- Line a large colander with a piece of double layer of cheese cloth and place the colander onto a large empty bowl.Note: You can use cheesecloth or a muslin cloth.
+- Line a large colander with a piece of a double layer of cheesecloth and place the colander onto a large empty bowl.Note: You can use cheesecloth or a muslin cloth.

 - Allow the milk to come to a boil.
 Add vinegar, mix gently.
-Milk starts to curdle immediately, as soon as the white milk solids and whey (greenish liquiseparate.
-Turn off the Instant Pot.
+Milk starts to curdle immediately, as soon as the white milk solids and whey (greenish liquid) separate.
+Cancel SAUTE.

-- Immediately pour the contents into the colander lined with cheese cloth to strain the whey out.
+- Immediately pour the contents into the colander lined with cheesecloth to strain the whey out.

 - Carefully lift the colander and rinse it under cold water to remove any smell from the vinegar.

-- After 30 mins. check if paneer is set.
-It should feel soft, but firm.
-If required add few more mins. for paneer to set.
+- After 30 minutes. check if the paneer is set.
+A soft, firm block of paneer will be formed.
+If required add a few more minutes. for paneer to set.
 Note: Paneer will harden upon refrigeration.

 - Cut the paneer into desired pieces and use it in your favorite dish.
 Enjoy!!

 - In a heavy bottom pot, on high heat, add milk and bring it to a boil.
 Keep stirring in-between to prevent any milk from sticking to the bottom of the pan.
 The rest of the recipe is the same as Instant Pot.

 - Tips For Soft Homemade Paneer